CASFRI/CASFRI/docs/specifications/README.md

 Five major wetland types are recognized based on wetland development from hydrologic, chemical, and biotic gradients that commonly have strong cross-correlations.
 Two of the types; FEN and BOG, are peat-forming with greater than 40 cm of accumulated organics.
 The three non-peat forming wetland types are shallow open water (SHALLOW_WATER), MARSH (fresh or salt water), and SWAMP.
 A NOT_WETLAND type is also included.
 The Vegetation Modifier is assigned to a wetland type to describe the amount of vegetation cover.
 The Landform Modifier is a modifier label used when permafrost, patterning, or salinity are present.
 The Local Landform Modifier is a modifier label used to define the presence or absence of permafrost features or if vegetation cover is shrub or graminoid dominated.

-The detailed wetland table, CAS code set, and CAS translation rule set are presented in Appendix 14.
 Not many forest inventories across Canada provide a wetland attribute.
 Some inventories have complete or partial wetland attributes while others will need to have wetland types derived from other attributes or ecosite information.
 The level of wetland detail that is possible to describe from a particular inventory database is dependent on the attributes that already exist.
-A rule set for each province or territory that identifies a method to derive wetland attributes using forest attributes or ecosite data is presented in Appendix 15.
 The wetland derivation may not be complete nor will it always be possible to derive or record all four wetland attributes in the CAS database.

 ### WETLAND_TYPE